Finding and accelerating a more profitable future

 Markets are volatile and uncertain, winners rise and loser fall, competition intensifies and customer have a relentless desire for better.
 Of course biggest is not always best.
 Market share is rarely a measure of success today.
 Growth is typically found in profitable niches, where you can grow further, focused and faster.

 The best organisations are exponential – they harness technology, but also new business and market models – physical and digital – to accelerate value creation.
-Think about how WhatsApp created $19bn value in just three years, Uber $60bn in 4 years, Xiaomi $70bn in 5 years.
+Think about how WhatsApp created $19bn value in just three years, Uber $60bn in 4 years, Amazon $950bn in 25 years.
 At the same time, its about ensuring that revenues and profitability follow the valuations.

 Finding fast growth means opening your eyes to new opportunities – to the fast growth markets of Asia, Africa and South America, or to the new consumers, such as women, millennials and boomers.
 It means redefining purpose in a way that is relevant, refocusing strategy on markets, and particular the new profit pools, and innovating business models and customer experiences for growth.
 It also means ensuring that growth is profitable – it is easy to be big, but to create profits, and sustained value, is much harder.